LukJA/NoTeX-Concept/docs/_posts/2020-12-28-Part6-DiagramsAndImages.md

 ### Graphics libraries to Leverage

 Cairo seems like the most powerful option, with the target being SVG files that can be integrated into a pdf or used in any other application equally well.
+Cairo also has bindings for a variety of relevant languages including C and Python.

+### Project Architecture

+There are 2 use-case situations I would like to design for provisionally: An independent tool, which can parse an input string and produce a svg file for the resultant diagram - in effect a self-contained compiler for a diagram description script.
+Alternatively an importable python module with the same functionality, that can then be leveraged in a wider scenario (see previous posts for my murmurings on NoTeX).

 ### Python Application Distribution